DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/20 Populate the Form Fields.md

 To create a data entry UI, assign an object to the [formData](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#formData) property.
-Each data field in this object produces a [simple item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/)&mdash;a label-editor pair.
+The Form creates a [simple item](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/) (a label-editor pair) for each field in the **formData** object.

 The Form chooses default editors based on value types: [TextBox](/Documentation/ApiReference/UI_Components/dxTextBox/) for string values, [NumberBox](/Documentation/ApiReference/UI_Components/dxNumberBox/) for numbers, [DateBox](/Documentation/ApiReference/UI_Components/dxDateBox/) for dates.
 You can use the [editorType](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorType) property to specify an editor explicitly.
 In the following example, the Form uses the default editors: